top of page

 A Pillar of Antifascist Resistance

-One significant US-based effort to support the Spanish workers started only eight days after the uprising of Francisco Franco.
-About 200 U.S. Hispanic cultural and mutual aid societies came together in what became known as the Sociedades Hispanas Confederadas (SHC, Confederation of Hispanic Societies).
+One significant US-based effort to support Spanish workers began only eight days after Francisco Franco's uprising.
+Approximately 200 U.S. Hispanic cultural and mutual aid societies came together to form what became known as the Sociedades Hispanas Confederadas (SHC, Confederation of Hispanic Societies).

 Through the publication of Frente Popular (1936-1939) and later España Libre (1939-1977), the SHC remained devoted to its antifascist cause throughout the Franco years.
 Although the SHC grew to 65,000 members at its height, it maintained close ties with anarchist and socialist networks, which often shared their membership.
 Among the thousands of Spanish workers who arrived in the United States around the turn of the twentieth century, many brought radical traditions rooted in their homeland.
-They created scores of cultural and mutual aid societies in cities and rural and mining areas across the United States, fueling anti-authoritarian and emancipatory practices that foregrounded the creation of culture and collective knowledge from below.
+They established numerous cultural and mutual aid societies in cities, rural areas, and mining communities across the United States, fostering anti-authoritarian and emancipatory practices that prioritized the creation of culture and collective knowledge from below.
 During and after the Spanish Civil War, they built support networks for refugees and published periodicals that reported on the war and denounced Francoist repression.

 map of shc Groups